This might be suprising for many users

 comprehensive informations at

-Bricscad website
+Bricsys website

 as well; we will provide links here as well, were appropriate.

-It is the expressed and clear target for Bricscad
+CAD systems, it is the expressed and clear target for Bricscad

 development to provide (nealry 100%) sourcecode compatibility for all